hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git branch --m oldname new-name | Change the name of branch git branch --d branch-name | Delete the branch git branch | List branches git checkout branch-name | switch to branch-name git checkout -- filename | Discrad changes in the working directory git merge branch-name | Incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch git ls-tree branch-name | List the contents of branch-name, like hash Value
+git branch --m oldname new-name | Change the name of branch git branch --d branch-name | Delete the branch git branch | List branches git checkout branch-name | Switch to branch-name git checkout -- filename | Discrad changes in the working directory git merge branch-name | Incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch git ls-tree branch-name | List the contents of branch-name, like hash Value